EMOVA: Empowering Language Models to See, Hear and Speak with Vivid Emotions: Experiments

 \subsection{Evaluation of Emotion-Rich Spoken Dialogue}

-In this section, we evaluate the end-to-end spoken dialogue capabilities of \textbf{\names}.
-As discussed in Sec.~\ref{sec:ommi instruction tuning}, the model takes an input image $x_V$ and user instructions in the form of speech units $u_S$, and outputs \textit{text responses}, \textit{style labels}, and \textit{corresponding speech units}.
-To ensure comprehensive evaluation, we propose the following evaluation metrics: \begin{enumerate} \item \textbf{End-to-end spoken dialogue score} assesses the model's dialogue performance based on the generated speeches, with a score ranging from 0 to 10, reporting the average. \item \textbf{Unit-input-text-output score} focuses on the quality of the text responses of LLM when the inputs are speech units, bypassing errors from speech synthesis. \item \textbf{Text-input-text-output score} inputs the ground-truth text of the user instruction and evaluate the model's text output.
-This helps disentangle the impact of speech recognition errors and eliminates the influence of the \texttt{JSON} format. \item \textbf{ASR and TTS} evaluate how accurately \textbf{\names} recognizes speech units and how effectively it generates speech units from text.
-See Appendix~\ref{app:speech evaluation} for more details. \item \textbf{Style label classification accuracy} evaluates the accuracy of the model in selecting the appropriate speech style labels (Sec.~\ref{sec:speech_tokenizer}). \item \textbf{Style controllablity} assesses the controllability of U2S detokenizer with the given conditional style labels using the confusion matrix that compares the generated and recognized style labels.
-See Appendix~\ref{app:speech evaluation} for more details. \end{enumerate} Due to the lack of emotionally rich spoken dialogue evaluation datasets, we split a test set from our synthesized omni-modal instruction-tuning data (see Sec.~\ref{sec_speech_in}).
-GPT-4o are used for automated evaluation.
-Details are provided in Appendix \ref{app:speech evaluation}.
+In this section, we evaluate the end-to-end spoken dialogue abilities of \textbf{\names-7B}.
+As stated in Sec.~\ref{sec:ommi instruction tuning}, the model takes an input image $x_V$ and user instructions in the form of speech units $u_S$, and outputs \textit{text responses}, \textit{style labels}, and \textit{corresponding speech units}.
+To ensure comprehensive evaluation, we propose the following evaluation metrics: \begin{enumerate} \item \textbf{End-to-end spoken dialogue score} assesses the model's dialogue performance based on the generated speeches, with a score ranging from 0 to 10, reporting the average. \item \textbf{Unit-input-text-output score} focuses on the quality of the textual responses of LLM when the inputs are speech units, bypassing errors from speech synthesis. \item \textbf{Text-input-text-output score} inputs the ground-truth user instruction texts and evaluates the model's text outputs.
+This helps disentangle the impact of speech recognition errors and eliminates the effect of \texttt{JSON} format. \item \textbf{ASR and TTS} evaluate how accurately the model recognizes the speech units and how effectively it generates speech units from text.
+See Appendix~\ref{app:speech evaluation} for more details. \item \textbf{Style label classification accuracy} evaluates the accuracy in selecting the appropriate speech style labels. \item \textbf{Style controllablity} assesses the controllability of U2S detokenizer with the given conditional style labels using the confusion matrix comparing the generated and recognized style labels.
+See Appendix~\ref{app:speech evaluation} for more details. \end{enumerate} Due to the lack of emotionally rich spoken dialogue evaluation datasets, we split a test set from our synthesized omni-modal instruction-tuning data (Sec.~\ref{sec_speech_in}).
+GPT-4o is used for automated evaluation.
+See details in Appendix \ref{app:speech evaluation}.